 Another awesome life nugget and confirmation I’m on the right path.
 Recently, I started a list of “Things I love.”
-I have no hesitation in editing a speech or to start a blog post or research a new place to travel or reading a book.
+I have no hesitation in editing a speech or to start a blog post or researching a new place to travel or reading a book.
 Goes without saying that I enjoy writing, I love speaking, I love exploring, and I love a good book.
 I’m taking the time to immerse myself entirely into what brings me joy this year.
 I trust the process will reveal my life’s optimal assignment.

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma — which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your inner voice.
 And most important, dare to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”